 Watering Flame grevillea

 Once fully established, this shrub is pretty water-wise and won’t require much upkeep in terms of a watering schedule as they can thrive mostly off of rainwater alone.
-Watering once per week is recommended (especially during very hot spells).
+Watering once per week during hot spells with your retractable hose reel is recommended (especially during very hot spells).

 Your Grevillea will respond well to light pruning after the flowering season is over.
 Tip pruning during the flowering season can help encourage more blooms as well.